 6. Work Permit for Foreign Domestic Worker

 This visa is for semi-skilled or unskilled foreign domestic workers (FDWS), who work within a family’s household for domestic duties, such as a maid or cleaner.
 You’ll need to be a female aged 23-50 years old, and come from an approved country.
 You’ll also need to show at least 8 years of formal education.
 It is a 2 year, renewable visa, for which you will need no minimum salary to qualify.

 7. Work Permit for Confinement Nanny

-This is a special, 16 week, non-renewable visa for Malaysian females between 23-70 years old.
+This is a special, 16-week, non-renewable visa for Malaysian females between 23-70 years old.
 The role is to help a family with their newborn baby’s first 16 weeks of life.
 There is no minimum qualifying income required.

 8. Work Permit for Performing Artiste

 This is a non-renewable, six-month visa for entertainers, such as singers and dancers.
-Your application must be completed by an eligible public entertainment outlet who wishes to employ you.
+Your application must be completed by an eligible public entertainment outlet that wishes to employ you.
 There is no qualifying minimum salary.

 Singapore Working Visa Guide – Conclusion

 So which Singapore work visa appeals to you the most?